5.3.1 Non-agency Payments

 Further information could include an independent valuation from a professional valuer (for real estate, etc.), or a letter from a local real estate agent estimating the market value of the property when it was transferred, or a local council valuation.
 Where the non-cash payment involves the transfer of a motor vehicle, the information sought could include a valuation from a car yard or local garage, or a list of prices showing the approximate value of an equivalent model.
 The Registrar can seek a receipt for items recently purchased.

-Was the payment intended to be in lieu of child support?
+Was the payment intended to be in lieu of a child support payment or carer debt?

-The Registrar will accept a payee's advice that a payment received or the value of goods or services provided by the payer were intended as child support.
+The Registrar will accept a parent's advice that a payment received or the value of goods or services provided by the other parent were intended as a payment towards child support or a carer debt.

 Where the parents disagree, the Registrar will seek evidence from both parents and decide on the basis of that evidence whether the relevant intention existed when the payment was made.